muyishen2040/Racing-AI-Reinforcement-Learning-for-Mario-Kart-64/README.md

     - `agent` runs the example python script
     - `emulator` runs the mupen64plus emulator

-2. Under the root of the repository, there is a python3 file `SocketWrapper.py`.
-This file conatins the wrapper of our RL training.
-We can first create a virtual environment of our project by:
+2. Under the root of the repository, there is a Python 3 file `SocketWrapper.py`.
+This file contains the wrapper for our RL training.
+We can first create a virtual environment for our project by:

-    ```
+    ```bash
     python -m venv RL_env
     ```

     Activate the environment:
-    ```
+    ```bash
     source RL_env/bin/activate
     ```

     Install the required packages:
-    ```
+    ```bash
     pip install -r requirements.txt
     ```

     In your training script:
-    ``` python
+    ```python
     from SocketWrapper import SocketWrapper
     env = SocketWrapper()
     ```

 3. Then you can use your favorite VNC client (e.g., [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to `localhost` to watch the XVFB display in real-time.
 Note that running the VNC server and client can cause some performance overhead.

-    For VSCode & TightVNC Users
+    For VSCode & TightVNC Users:
-    - Forward the port 5900 to the desired port on the local host
+    - Forward the port 5900 to the desired port on the local host.
-    - Open tightVNC and connect to `localhost::desired_port_num`, e.g. `localhost::5901`
+    - Open TightVNC and connect to `localhost::desired_port_num`, e.g. `localhost::5901`.

 4. To turn off the docker compose container, use the following command:

-    ```
+    ```bash
     docker-compose down
     ```